-A pub situated in an old gunsmiths, the owners of WM Hawkes have gone to town with the decoration.
+A pub situated in an old gunsmith’s workshop, the owners of WM Hawkes have gone to town with the decoration.

 With a low-ceiling and vaulted beams the raw materials were there to create a traditional pub, but a lot more care and effort has gone into creating a particular concept that takes things a step further.

-There is plenty of gun-related ephemera to explore but check out the sheer number of horse brasses and pewter jugs nailed across the venue.
-The decoration is busy, but fastened so neatly that the end effect is almost abstract.
+You’ll spy plenty of gun-related ephemera to explore but check out the sheer number of horse brasses and pewter jugs nailed across the venue.
+The decoration is busy, but fastened so neatly and thoroughly that the end effect is almost abstract.

 Candlelight takes over in the evenings adding further to the atmosphere which in the end achieves the bustling cosy tavern they were aiming for with panache.

 The original and the best romkocsma (ruin-bar) and European Bar Guide’s #1 Bar of 2019.

 Some things have changed since Szimpla opened – it is thronged with tourists, the beer options have improved dramatically, some of the décor has broken and several other bars have popped up trying to copy the style, but nothing, whether that be the hordes of rubberneckers or the march of time and money has quite managed to kill the charm and genius locii of Szimpla.
 To quote The Wire, “The King stay The King”.